 It can be a bitter pill to swallow but it sure beats playing the victim of circumstances.

 It’s not where you stand but where you’re headed.

 I was at a yoga retreat on the weekend.
 It was lovely and just like we did last year, we all left trying to figure out how we can live in a yoga retreat for the rest of our lives.
 We went for a long walk this morning through incredible rainforest with a very knowledgeable and engaging guide.
 Some of the rainforest was old-growth – one Xanthorrhoea (Grass Tree) was estimated to be over 500 years old.
 Some of the rainforest was regenerated starting around 50 years ago.
 Australia is home to some remarkable wildlife and flora with some of the species of ferns more than 90 million years old.
 It’s also famously home to some of the deadliest critters in the world but in the pics below you’ll see a python basking in the sun with a bulging belly full of food, a ‘land mullet’ the worlds biggest skink (he’s about 30cm long!), and a Red Belly Black Snake which have a bad reputation but has no actual recorded deaths even though the bite can make you quite sick.
-We had a fun encounters with birds and moths, a frog in the yoga room, and my friend Kate had a leech on her foot but the 4 hour walk was a huge highlight.
-Kate took some of the photos below.
+We had a fun encounters with birds and moths, a frog in the yoga room, but the 4 hour walk was a huge highlight.

 A few of the attendees decided against the long walk due to injury.
 Nothing on the agenda was compulsory so we could do or not do anything we wanted.
 One of the women said she’d decided not to go because her friends weren’t going.
 I wish I’d offered to have her join us but I didn’t.
 Sorry, Alex!
 Next time.